 Introduction

-This proposed new Recommendation is intended to provide characteristics and protection criteria for unmanned aircraft (UA) Detect and Avoid (DAA) system operating in the radionavigation service in the frequency band 24.45-24.65 GHz in Regions 2 and 3.
+This proposed new Recommendation is intended to provide characteristics and protection criteria for aeronautical radionavigation systems, including unmanned aircraft (UA) Detect and Avoid (DAA) radar system operating in the radionavigation service in the frequency band 24.45-24.65 GHz in Regions 2 and 3.
 These technical and operational characteristics are to be used as a guideline in analyzing compatibility between radars operating in the aeronautical radionavigation service and systems in other services within this band.

 Proposal

-To provide the necessary radar characteristics for sharing studies with other systems in this band.
+To provide the necessary characteristics for sharing studies with other systems in this band.

 Attachment

+ATTACHMENT

-WORKING DOCUMENT TOWARDS A PRELIMINARY DRAFT NEW RECOMMENDATION ITU-R M.[ 24.45-24.65_GHz_DAA_RADAR]
+WORKING DOCUMENT TOWARDS A PRELIMINARY DRAFT NEW RECOMMENDATION ITU-R M.[ 24.45-24.65_GHz_ARNS]

 Characteristics of and protection criteria for radars operating in the aeronautical radionavigation service in the frequency band 24.45-24.65 GHz